martinmolema/AngularVUMeter/README.md

 * guards against impossible values (null, undefined, out of range)

 # Documentation
 Documentation is generated using Compodoc.
-See Github Pages [documentation](https://martinmolema.github.io/AngularVUMeter/).

 ## Angular info
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.17.